hannut/stubby-docker/README.md

  * https://github.com/MatthewVance/stubby-docker
  * This fork uses debian:stable-slim as base and only debian provided binary packages
  * stubby configuration differs from original with google, quad9 and cloudflare upstream dns -servers
- * dns requests are done in round robin order.
+ * dns requests are done in round robin order
+ * I made this primarily for my own use. might be useful for others

 ## What does this do?